zio/zio/docs/overview/running-effects.md

 ---
-id: overview_running_effects
+id: running-effects
 title: "Running Effects"
 ---

 ZIO effects are precise plans that _describe_ a computation or interaction.
 Ultimately, every effect must be _executed_ by the ZIO runtime.